From Our Blog

 Morning back stiffness can stem from a large number of conditions, from the mundane to the exotic.
 In an otherwise healthy individual, it can simply be the result of fluid accumulation in the spinal disks during the night.
 This can result in stiffness or pain in the back.
 Preventing morning stiffness can be as simple […]

-One of the most common causes of back pain, degenerative disk disease (DDD) occurs when intervertebral disks break down.
+Understanding Degenerative Disc Disease (DDD) What is Degenerative Disk Disease?
+Degenerative disk disease (DDD) is a common cause of back pain that happens when the intervertebral disks in your spine start to break down.
 Your spine is comprised of a column of bones called vertebrae, with gel-filled disks between them to absorb shock.
-Made up of about 80% water, these vertebral disks lose water as you age, causing them to […]
+Made up […]

 Early Exercise = Speedy Healing Following Disc Surgery